k1r0s/preact-routlet/README.md

 ```javascript
 import './components/login';
 ```
-You dont need to instantiate it or declare it.
-Just import on your app index.
+You dont need to instantiate or declare it.
+Just import it on your app index.

-Best practice is to group your components by domain:
+A good practice is to group your components by domain:

 For example imagine the following `index` file: